-Join Nigel French for an in-depth discussion in this video Finessing the type, part of Type Project: Art Nouveau Poster.
+Join Nigel French for an in-depth discussion in this video Finessing the type, part of Designing a Typographic Art Nouveau Poster.

 Continuing from where we left off, we are going to finesse the type on the left and get it more like what we see in the finished version on the right.
 This is going to involve kerning, tracking, spacing, and adding a ligature as well as putting a frame around this last line, vienna secession.
 So I'm going to begin by hiding my hidden characters, I don't need to see those.
 Any longer.
 Then I will select both pieces of type, press Cmd or Ctrl+T to bring up my character panel.